Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Introduction

 The paper is organised as follows.
-In Section 2, we define various linear spaces and algebras on chord diagrams.
+In Section 2, we define various linear spaces and algebras of chord diagrams\footnote{Actually, multiplication is well-defined for usual (unframed) chord diagrams, but not on framed ones; we shall discuss it later}.
 In Section 3, we discuss Vassiliev's invariants for knots in various 3-manifolds, in particular, in complements to knots in $\R^{3}$.
-Our main result (Theorem \ref{mainthm}) the symbol of any good Vassiliev invariant considered as a function on framed chord diagrams gives rise to a function satisfying the framed $4T$-relation (and $1T$-relation) where framing comes from the $\Z_{2}$-homology of the ambient manifold.
+Theorem \ref{mainthm} says the symbol of any ``good'' Vassiliev invariant considered as a function on framed chord diagrams gives rise to a function satisfying the {\em framed $4T$-relation} (and $1T$-relation) where framing comes from the $\Z_{2}$-homology of the ambient manifold.
 It is known that in $\R^{3}$ weight systems satisfying the 1T-relation give rise to Vassiliev invariants.
-This is realised by the Kontsevich integral.
+This is realised by the Kontsevich integral, which is then discussed in Section 4.
 We address the same question in the framed case.
-We formulate the program for further research: how we can use a 2-cable for a knot $K$ to get framing for chord diagrams corresponding to a singular knot.
+In Sections 5 we discuss our further strategy: we may take a knot $K$, take its $2$-cable $K_{1}\sqcup K_{2}$ and then take the value of {\em some finite-type invariant $\phi$ of knots in $\R^{3}\backslash K_{2}$}.